sendgrid/php-http-client/README.md

 ## Install without Composer

-You should create directory `lib` in directory of your application and clone to `lib` repositories [php-http-client](https://github.com/sendgrid/php-http-client.git) and [sendgrid-php](https://github.com/sendgrid/sendgrid-php.git):
+You should create a `lib` directory in the directory of your application and clone to `lib` repositories [php-http-client](https://github.com/sendgrid/php-http-client.git) and [sendgrid-php](https://github.com/sendgrid/sendgrid-php.git):

 ```
 $ cd /path/to/your/app